vilanz/chutebot/README.md

 This will be a Discord bot that runs a little quiz game where the clues are a football player's career records.

-## Todo
+## TODO

-[X] Scrap a real football database
+- [x] Scrap a real football database
-[X] Make scrapped players' career records available for trivia [ ] Handle invalid data from the football database (like missing spells or incomplete names) [ ] Store this stuff in an actual database
+- [x] Make scrapped players' career records available for trivia
+- [ ] Handle invalid data from the football database (like missing spells or incomplete names)
+- [ ] Store this stuff in an actual database
-[ ] Store wins
+- [ ] Store wins
-[ ] Run this in a production environment
+- [ ] Run this in a production environment

 ## Current commands